Our Programs and Services

 In the Advocacy Center, we provide space for our program participants to participate in support groups and other activities such as youth programming, self care classes and meetings with community partners.
 Participants can access computer and phone workstations, staff support and advocacy, and an emergency food pantry and clothing closet.
 In addition, the Advocacy Center is designed to empower women to initiate and lead their own programs, and to receive mentoring if they’re interested in learning to lead their own support groups.

 To see a current Advocacy Center calendar and RSVP for programs, click here.

 The Raphael House Youth Program works to meet the needs of youth living in our emergency shelter in a variety of ways.
 We provide individualized safety planning to every child over the age of 4.
 Staff and volunteers also offer homework support, creative activities, teen- and youth-specific support groups, gardening, fieldtrips and other programming.
 Raphael House Youth Advocates work closely with community partner organizations to make referrals for specific needs in the areas of mental health, education or basic child development.

 The Transitional Housing Program provides transitional housing and rental assistance to women and families after they move out of our emergency shelter.
 Along with rental assistance, the transitional housing program provides on-going case management and advocacy, helping participants navigate the complex social service system on their journey toward self-sufficiency.
 In 2008, 100% of the families exiting the Transitional Housing Program were successful in finding and maintaining permanent housing for at least 6 months.
 Our transitional program currently serves fourteen families.

-The Community Outreach Program at Raphael House works to enact social change and prevent domestic violence by engaging our entire community in conversation and by encouraging people of all genders, ages and backgrounds to speak out against violence.
+The Education Program at Raphael House works to enact social change and prevent domestic violence by engaging our entire community in conversation and by encouraging people of all genders, ages and backgrounds to speak out against violence.